olvaffe/olv-notes/vulkan/loader.md

     - call into all ICDs to aggregate
     - initialize physical device dispatch tables for all `VkPhysicalDevice`
       - memory for physical device dispatch tables is owned by instance
-      - for most slots, can initialize to the results of ICDs' `vkGetInstanceProcAddr` calls
+      - initialize to the results of ICDs' `vkGetInstanceProcAddr` calls
+- loader physical device functions and device functions
+  - get dispatch table and jump, except for those who return dispatchable objects and `vkGetDeviceProcAddr`
+  - `vkGetDeviceQueue` and `vkAllocateCommandBuffers`
+     - they return dispatchable objects
+     - set up device dispatch tables additionally after dispatching
+       - otherwise, "dispatch table and jump" will crash
+  - `vkCreateDevice`
-      - for `vkCreateDevice`, device dispatch table needs to be set up additionally.
-Initialize the slot to loader's version which initialize device dispatch table as follows
+     - device dispatch table needs to be set up additionally
      - memory for device dispatch table is owned by device
-	- for most slots, can initialize to the results of device's `vkGetDeviceProcAddr` calls
+     - initialize to the results of device's `vkGetDeviceProcAddr` calls
+  - `vkGetDeviceProcAddr`
+    - return loader's versions for `vkGetDeviceQueue`, `vkAllocateCommandBuffers` and itself
-	- for `vkGetDeviceProcAddr`, initialize to loader's version which looks up in the device dispatch table first
+    - looks up in the device dispatch table then
-          - so that `vkGetDeviceQueue`, `vkAllocateCommandBuffers` and itself cannot be bypassed
     - for unknown functions (defined by extensions), call into the ICD
-        - for `vkGetDeviceQueue` and `vkAllocateCommandBuffers`, which return dispatchable objects, use loader's versions which set up device dispatch tables additionally
-          - otherwise, "dispatch table and jump" will crash

 ## Platforms with layer libraries and single ICD